Xilinx/graphanalytics/docs/src/mis/cpp-api.rst

 **count Interface**
 --------------------------------------------

+  | Return:

-  | Return the number of MIS vertices
+    | size_t : the number of vertices that are part of the MIS set

   .. code-block:: bash